bmellink/GPS_Tracker_Server/README.md

 - Webserver: Apache (any other should work fine)
 - PHP versions: 5.6 or 7.1
 - Database: MySQL 5.5
-- Google map API.
+- A Google Maps API.
 See below

+The software uses the following libraries/modules:
+- PHP Paris + Idiorm to implement a user friendly way to call MySQL
 - Bootstrap 4.3.1 to implement responsiveness

-**Tip**: As soon as you move your application to production, it is a good practice to restrict your Google Map API to your website URL only (using ```HTTP Referrer``` settings) as the API key itself is visible in the source of the ```gpsmap.html``` file.
-See [https://developers.google.com/maps/faq#keysystem] how to do this.
+- Bootstrap Datepicker 1.8.0
+- Jquery 3.4.0

 ### Setting up the Google Maps API

 Refer to [https://developers.google.com/maps/documentation/javascript/get-api-key] to setup your own Google Maps API key.
 You need to register a credit card if you do this for the first time, but it is not likely you will be charged because the minimal charging thresholds are relatively high (see [https://cloud.google.com/maps-platform/pricing/sheet/]).
 Keys can be managed from the Google Cloud Platform console at [https://console.cloud.google.com/apis/credentials].
 You need to specify the API key in ```mapsconfig.js```.

+**Tip**: As soon as you move your application to production, it is a good practice to restrict your Google Map API to your website URL only (using ```HTTP Referrer``` settings) as the API key itself is visible in the source of the ```gpsmap.html``` file.
+See [https://developers.google.com/maps/faq#keysystem] how to do this.

 ### Setting up the database